-The fact of the matter is that Brian Gavin used to produce diamonds for the Nice Ice private label.
-To that regard, you could say that Nice Ice was built upon Brian Gavin Diamonds.
 We’ve purchased thousands upon thousands of diamonds produced under the direction of Brian Gavin.
 Every one of them has been simply outstanding in both cut quality and visual performance.
 Brian was one of two primary suppliers which our private label is built upon.

 Throughout the years, Brian has become both a good friend and an incredible mentor.
 I have a great deal of respect and admiration for the contributions which he has made to the world of diamond cutting.
 Which is why I’m so excited to be able to share some insight about his latest creation.

 Oh by the way, the two photographs on the right are of Brian’s father Ben Gavin.
 These were taken at the Alpha Creations diamond cutting factory in Houston, Texas.
 That place was a virtual who’s who of the diamond business.

 The reality is that you can’t go wrong buying a Brian Gavin diamond from any collection.
 Throughout the years, I’ve had the privilege of personally evaluating thousands of these diamonds.

 Every one of them has been truly spectacular, the light performance and sparkle factor are top notch!
 What we’re really talking about here, is more of a mind clean thing.
 Brian’s figured out how to improve the precision of the super ideal cut diamond and branded it.